EPLHREU/plover-braille/README.md

 To toggle plover on and off you can also press `BL` (backspace, newline)

 Due to a current limitation and [hard-coded value in plover](https://github.com/openstenoproject/plover/blob/6c5167f48476a499f2a0dbb973f6b77123bde429/plover/steno.py#L21) using numbers 1 to 6 for the cells lead to issues and inconsistencies with the dictionary.
-To eliviate this issue, the references for the dots inside each cell line up with the qwerty keymap for the layout.
+To elevate this issue, the references for the dots inside each cell line up with the qwerty keymap for the layout.

 This is the layout of the default qwerty keyboard mapping for each cell: